withaspirit/Elevator-Simulation/README.md

       - ARRIVAL_SENSOR_FAIL: hard fault taht occurs when the ArrivalSensor at a Floor fails to return an ApproachEvent to Scheduler before Elevator's movement timer has expired.
       - DOORS_STUCK: soft fault that occurs when the Doors malfunction while opening or closing.
 Triggered by pushing a "Door Stuck" button in the GUI.

-    * Thread Initialization:

-    * Thread Termination: Introduced conditions to terminate the Threads of the Simulation.
-Termination is activated by each of the two Scheduler's Timers expiring.
+    * Simulation Initialization and Termination: The simulation is initialized using information contained in the Structure class.
+ElevatorSubsystem and FloorSubsystem are initialized and wait for the Scheduler to pass them a Structure.
+The Structure is initialized in Scheduler's main method.
+Each of the two Scheduler threads, one for passing information between ElevatorSubsystem and FloorSubsystem, the other vice-versa, pass Structure to FloorSubsystem and ElevatorSubsystem, respectively.
+Introduced conditions to terminate the Threads of the Simulation.
+This was done with a SystemStatus class for Scheduler, ElevatorSubsystem, FloorSubsystem, and each of the Elevators.
+The termination condition of the threads are when SystemStatus.activated() is false, except for Scheduler, which requires both Scheduler Threads to be inactive.
+A Scheduler's termination is achieved by its Timer expiring.
 Each Scheduler sends a termination message to the the System it communicates with and then terminates itself.
-The systems are terminated by receiving the message.
+The systems are then terminated by receiving the message, which indicates to the SystemStatus that the class' thread should end.

-    * Other changes:

   </details>